 Beaverdale is the largest of the fifty-one recognized neighborhoods.
-Bordered by Douglas and Forest Avenues on the north and south, and from 30th to 48th Place on the east and west, the neighborhood encompasses 143 blocks, or approximately 314 square miles.
+Bordered by Meredith Drive and Forest Avenues on the north and south, and from 30th to 48th Place on the east and west, the neighborhood encompasses 143 blocks.

 The Beaverdale Neighborhood contains over 50 acres of public parkland that offers a variety of recreational activities.
 The three City parks located in this area are Ashby, Beaverdale, and Witmer.